Message from the Program Director

 Georgetown University Medical Center (GUMC) is an internationally recognized academic medical center whose missions of research, teaching and patient care are carried out with a strong emphasis on community outreach and the principle of cura personalis — care of the whole person.
 From its inception, Georgetown University School of Medicine has been committed to the pursuit of knowledge in service of the community and the care for the psychological, spiritual, social as well as physical well-being of the person.

-In the spirit of cura personalis, the Department of Psychiatry at MedStar Georgetown University Hospital has been recognized for expertise and innovation in such clinical areas as psychosomatic medicine, the integration of primary medical and psychiatric care, providing evidence-based care to a wide range of patient populations including the underserved, and interdisciplinary clinical practice.
+In the spirit of cura personalis, the Department of Psychiatry at MedStar Georgetown University Hospital has been recognized for expertise and innovation in such clinical areas as psychosomatic medicine, the integration of primary medical and psychiatric care, providing holistic evidence-based and community based care to a wide range of patient populations including the underserved, and interdisciplinary clinical practice.

-Research at the Department of Psychiatry ranges from work on the genetics of psychiatric disorders to services and health disparities research.
-Areas of research excellence include trauma and PTSD, clinical studies of stress and anxiety and neuropsychiatry, amongst others.
+Research at the Department of Psychiatry ranges from the treatment of Huntington’s Disease to the health disparity research.
+Some areas of research excellence include trauma and PTSD, clinical studies of stress and anxiety, neuropsychiatry and movement disorders and early childhood initiatives, amongst others.

 Education is a core mission of our department.
 Faculty and residents participate in the education of medical students at Georgetown University School of Medicine in all four years.
 Residents have the benefit of working directly with a faculty of renowned researchers, expert clinicians, and award-winning teachers.
 Our faculty provide residents with education and mentorship and work directly with them in a variety of clinical settings.